 Reunification is when a Child Looked After returns home to live with their birth family.
-In England and Wales in 2019/20, of those that leave care, 29% of Children Looked After return to the care of their birth family.
+According to figures reported by Action for Children, in 2022/23 27% of Children Looked After exiting care returned to the care of their birth family.

-Reunification is most successful when it is well planned, based on robust assessment of risk which includes the child and the birth family, which allows children to go home slowly over a period of time and where appropriate services are put in place to support the family for as long as they are needed.
+Reunification is most successful when: it is well planned; based on robust assessment of risk which includes the child and the birth family; it allows children to go home slowly over a period of time; and where appropriate services are put in place to support the family for as long as they are needed.